chopyy/dtuchsch.github.io/blog/docs/linux/RT-PREEMPT-on-Raspberry-PI.md

-# Enable real-time capabilities of the mainline kernel on the Raspberry PI
+# Enable real-time capabilities of the linux kernel on the Raspberry PI
 Embedded systems often need hard realtime capabilities for driving actuators or reading out sensor data at a given time.
 This guideline shows how to apply the realtime kernel from OSADL on a Raspberry PI (RPI) v2.
 We will go through downloading the sources, cross-compiling the kernel on a PC architecture and finally flashing it on the RPI.

 I'm cross-compiling the kernel on an Intel i7 CPU with 8 GB of RAM in Ubuntu as my host system, because it will compile a lot faster than compiling the kernel on the RPI itself.
 As embedded device I'm using a Raspberry PI v2 Model B.